mqtt2go/mqtt2go.github.io/mqtt2go-remote-broker.md

 ### MQTT Reports
 <p align="justify">
 These reports are specifically designed for the initialization process of remote broker discovery.
-Again the process follows the general structure from 2.1.3.
+Again the process follows the general structure from <a href="./mqtt2go-commands#mqtt_reports">MQTT Reports</a>.
 They are again labeled with numbers that are corresponding to the <a href="#add-devices-fig">Fig. 1</a>.
 </p>

 #### Remote Broker Data